daisybarrette/drag-and-drop-sticky-notes/README.md

 # Drag and drop sticky notes

+A to-do app that allows users to drag and drop sticky notes into different columns.
+Built with [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).

-This is a simple to-do app built with ReactJS and deployed with Netlify.
-You can see it here: [https://sticky-note-todos.netlify.app/](https://sticky-note-todos.netlify.app/).
+You can see it here: [https://drag-and-drop-sticky-notes.netlify.app/](https://drag-and-drop-sticky-notes.netlify.app/).